 - 1/4 cup chopped parsley, for garnish

-- 2 to 4 pieces of naan or pita bread
+- 4-6 pieces naan or pita bread

 Instructions